CALCIO STORICO = HISTORIC FOOTBALL: Ritual, Rivalry and What Else?

 In later centuries, there was ongoing fascination with this historic event and sporadic revivals under Medici patronage.

-However, the Calcio Storico we know today dates back only to 1930.
 Alessandro Pavolini, its chief proponent, was a man of exquisite culture, fervently committed to local tradtions.
-So, he resurrected this sport in his home town for the greater glory of the Tuscan race.

 Piazza Loreto , 29 April 1945.
 Mussolini is the second from the left, Pavolini the second from the right (Photo Vincenzo Caprese)

-Pavolini was also a loathed and despised fomenter of Fascist terror.
-He ended his days hanging upside down in Piazza Loreto in Milan, alongside Benito Mussolini.
+He ended his days as a dangling carcass in Piazza Loreto in Milan, alongside Benito Mussolini.

 24 June 2015: the championship encounter between the Verdi (Greens) of San Giovanni and the Bianchi (Whites) of Santo Spirito, viewed from the Verdi side.
 (Photo Lyle Goldberg)